top of page

 Fortunately, there are more alternative financing options than ever for early-stage tech startups.
 Here we review the pros and cons of the three most common funding sources.

-Weighing the Pros and Cons of 3 Alternative Funding Sources for Startups
+Weighing the Pros and Cons of 3 Startup Financing Options

-The "break glass in case of emergency" option
+1. Online lenders: The break glass in case of emergency option

 With traditional banks disinclined to make loans to new companies with minimal to no business collateral, online lenders have stepped up to meet this need.
 Lenders like Kabbage and OnDeck offer quick and easy loans with simplified online application processes.